Flight Training TimelineStart From Zero Time or With Credit for Private

 Multi-Engine Add-Ons

-Begin flying the Piper Seminole to add multi-engine privileges to your certificates.
+Begin flying the Piper Seminole to add multi-engine privileges to your certificate.
 While the principles of flight remain the same, learning to fly the multi-engine Seminole will involve new concepts such as multi-engine aerodynamics, emergency operations, and more complex systems.
 This stage of the program also includes the flight time necessary to ensure that you'll meet Airline Transport Pilot certificate requirements later in your career and be eligible for airline pilot employment.

-- Commercial Pilot Multi-Engine Privileges
+• Commercial Pilot Multi-Engine Privileges

 Requires up to 7 days per week, must be flexible